nsolerieu/slrncl.com/www/blog/content/posts/2024-11-30-note-dump-november-2024.md

 Double strollers are teasing us.
 Every owner around us has something bad to say against theirs.
 There are roughly 3 kinds: stacked, side-by-side, or wagon-style.
 The stacked is hard to maneuver and doesn’t age well.
 Older kids tend to use it as a play structure and don’t stay in as the upper seat is a bit of a dungeon.
 The side-by-side only fits in very large trunks while not supporting bassinet for very small kids.
 Wagons seem fun for the kids but are very bulky with odd ergonomics due to the pulling/pushing system.

 ---
-Life is incredibly messy not because of negligence, laziness, malice, or stupidity, but by essence.
-Yet another truth parenthood brings into sharp relief.

----
 For 2 bumps of similar intensity (and responsibility), based on resulting scratches, I’m significantly more affected by the one I witnessed.
 This observation can be stretched to apply to media making us witness all the worst in this world.

 ---